wez/govee2mqtt/docs/CONFIG.md

 prior to your first run, as that is the only way for `govee2mqtt` to determine room names to pre-assign your lights into the appropriate Home Assistant areas.

-For scene control, at the time of writing, you need a Govee API Key.
+For scene control, for devices that don't support the LAN API, a Govee API Key is required.
 If you don't already have one, [you can find instructions on obtaining one here](https://developer.govee.com/reference/apply-you-govee-api-key).

 |CLI|ENV|AddOn|Purpose|